DomanskiJacek/sql/README.md

 changes the order of columns in a table

 ## 90_drop_t4t_objects.sql
-generates script to DROP all objects with the name: t4t script must be run manually
+generates script to DROP all objects with the name starting widt: t4t script must be run manually